Sanofi to name new CEO in coming weeks as euro lifts results

 A poor sales performance by its key Lantus diabetes drug in the United States was one of the reasons cited for the sacking of Viehbacher.

-Weinberg said on Thursday that he had stabilised Lantus' U.S. market share after replacing more than a third of the people running the sales side of the business.
+Weinberg said on Thursday that he had stabilized Lantus' U.S. market share after replacing more than a third of the people running the sales side of the business.

-Despite the stabilisation at its important diabetes division, the company said in a statement it would need the euro to stay weak if it was to secure significant group earnings growth this year.
+Despite the stabilization at its important diabetes division, the company said in a statement it would need the euro to stay weak if it was to secure significant group earnings growth this year.

 It said it saw "stable to slightly growing" 2015 EPS at constant average exchange rates, but with a positive impact of 4 to 5 percent assuming end-2014 exchange rates.